* Sales tax and shipping costs will be charged separately.

 Originally developed to replace the M3 Grant/Lee medium tank, the Sherman tank's main mission was to support the infantry, lead attacks and reinforce defensive positions.
 The Sherman was built close to 50,000 times and was the most widely used tank of the Allies during World War II.
 It was produced in countless mission-specific variations and was used well into the Cold War.

 Together with the Americans in the Wartime Museum in Virginia, we have managed to preserve an important piece of lost history.
-The Boker Sherman-Damascus is equipped with a unique damascus blade, forged from different materials from the production of M4 Sherman tanks, which were previously restored by the museum.
+The Boker Sherman-Damascus is equipped with a unique damascus blade with 80 layers, forged from different materials from the production of M4 Sherman tanks, which were previously restored by the museum.
 The unique damascus is forged by hand for us by Chad Nichols in the Customized Ladder pattern and is reminiscent of the tank tracks left in the ground by the heavy chains of the M4 Sherman.
 The ball bearing blade is opened by thumb stud and locked by a solid steel frame lock, a Hinderer Lock-Stop acts as overstretch protection for the lock.

 The overall shape of the knife is a tribute to the aesthetic lines of the armour, while the decorative blade axle screw is modelled on the characteristic main drive sprocket.
 The slightly contoured burlap micarta handle fits comfortably in the hand and the colour is reminiscent of the camouflage paint used by both the U.S. Army and the Marine Corps.
 With lanyard hole and practical deep carry clip (tip-up/r).
 Handmade in the Boker knife manufactory in Solingen.
 Delivery with noble floating display, certificate of authenticity and individual serial number.